Steve Pavlina . com

 Several weeks later we went to court.
 My plan was to keep my mouth shut as much as possible and only say the absolute minimum.
 Outside the courtroom I reviewed the court’s basic info about the case.
 They had indeed connected me with my real identity, but they also had my fake name listed too.
 No priors were listed.
 My best guess is that someone screwed up and searched for priors based on my fake name instead of my real name, even though the case was going to court under my real name.
 Human error?
 Computer error?
 Who knows?
 But one big error either way.

 Sure enough when we got into the courtroom (a place that was becoming increasingly familiar), the court remained under the assumption that this was a first offense and processed it as such.
-I plead no contest to the reduced charge of petty theft and got 60 hours community service.
+I pleaded no contest to the reduced charge of petty theft and got 60 hours community service.
 I did those 60 hours like it was a dream job, knowing that it could have been 17,520 hours.

 My head was spinning.
 What had just happened?
 The next two years were now mine again.